ismail-seleit/docling-ui/README.md

 2. Run `npm install` in the root directory.
 3. Run `npm install` in the `backend` directory.

-### Windows

-Double-click on the `run.bat` file to start the application.
-This will open two terminal windows for the backend and frontend.

-### macOS
+### Running the Application

+Once you've completed the installation steps, you can start the application by running the appropriate script for your operating system:

+*   **Windows:** Double-click on the `run.bat` file.
-1. Open your terminal and navigate to the project's root directory.
+*   **macOS:** Open your terminal, navigate to the project's root directory, and run the following command:
-2. Make the `run.sh` script executable by running the following command:
     ```
-    chmod +x run.sh
-    ```
-3. Run the script:
-    ```
     ./run.sh
     ```

-    This will open two new terminal windows for the backend and frontend.
+This will start both the frontend and backend servers, and the application will be accessible at `http://localhost:3000`.